jasonlcrane/PDFPager/README.md

   * The plugin has two required settings: pages (the number of PDFs) and pdfFolder (an absolute path to the PDFs on your server).
   * The plugin depends on the PDFs being named sequentially as 1.pdf, 2.pdf, 3.pdf, etc.

-# Documentation
-The plugin has several other options.
-Check them out in the full documentation at http://www.jasonlcrane.com/2011/07/jquery-plugin-page-through-multiple-pdfs/.